waleedqk/rpi/raspbian/pi2_display/5_display_kiipah.md

 **Change Display setting**

-This sets up the screen, if you ever want to temporarily 'undo the DPI Hat install' just delete these lines under: `sudo vim /boot/config.txt`
+This sets up the screen, if you ever want to temporarily 'undo the DPI Hat install' just delete these lines under: `sudo vim /boot/config.txt` and reboot

     enable_dpi_lcd=1
     display_default_lcd=1